PaperMC/mache/readme.md

 =====

 Mache (from [papier-mâché](https://en.wikipedia.org/wiki/Papier-m%C3%A2ch%C3%A9)) is an environment which aims to provide a clean-slate, fully compilable and workable decompiled Minecraft server source code.
-This servers as the base for the PaperMC Minecraft server project, of which Paper's patches will apply to it.
+This serves as the base for the PaperMC Minecraft server project, of which Paper's patches will apply to it.
 This can of course also be used by anyone else who wants to use it for their own purposes.